5th Year Extra Subjects

 The Dublin Academy of Education will provide students with everything they need to maximise their marks in the practical and written aspects of this course, from detailed and comprehensive study notes to dedicated field trips.

-Practical Portfolios will be worked on within class time and as part of the course, students will undertake laboratory experiments and two farm visits.
+Practical Portfolios will be worked on within class time and as part of the course, students will undertake laboratory experiments.

 Each Design and Communication Graphics class will be divided to accommodate both the technical drawing and design aspects of the subject.
 Every week, topics from the graphics portion of the course will be broken down into easy to follow methods which students will put into practice through exam questions.
 Students will also be shown the best option questions to choose to maximise their time and marks in the Leaving Cert exam.
 Darran will lead students through the Student Assignment, outlining what is expected for in a H1 project from initial analysis to final presentation techniques.